jo1013/todo-api/README.md

 # Todo API Project

-This project is a simple RESTful API for managing a todo list, built with Go and PostgreSQL.
+This project is a full-stack application for managing a todo list, built with Go and PostgreSQL for the backend, and React for the frontend.

 ## Table of Contents
 1. [Project Structure](#project-structure)